zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 `initrd` is typically handled by the bootloader, which reads the specified image from the disk into RAM and passes the address to the kernel as it's invoked.

-The Chrome OS BIOS is a modified EFI BIOS.
+The ChromeOS BIOS is a modified EFI BIOS.
 The bootstub is a standard EFI Application, but it's embedded in the kernel image in a dedicated partition type, rather than accessible through a FAT filesystem.
 To decrease boot time, the BIOS does not discover or pass the standard disk drive handles to the